ilianhaggmark/sequence-repeater/README.md

-# sequence-repeater (version 0.1.0)
+# Sequence Repeater (version 0.1.0)
 Simple program with GUI to quickly automate repeatitive mouse click sequences.
+Sequences can be saved as csv and loaded at a later point.

 Written in Python 3.6 with wxPython, Pynput, Pyautogui, and Pygame.